deendin/news-app/README.md

 ### Overview.
 This is a News app that allows users to create a news, edit news, delete news and show all news.

-As per requirement, the database used is sqlite database, upon creating a news, an event is dispatched which simply sends an email to the news owner (user_id) containting the news details such as the title and content.
-A simple logger can also be found in the storage logs file which is a simple text saying that the news has been created "News Created".
+As per requirement, the database used is sqlite database, upon creating a news, an event is dispatched which simply sends an email to the news owner (`user_id`) containting the news details such as the title and content.

+A simple logger can also be found in the storage logs file which is a text saying that the news has been created "News Created".

 Based on the specification, this system also has a CRON JOB that runs everyday, this CRON job delete news that are older than 14days.
-Incase the CRON JOB fails / the server is down for unknown reason, this system gives room for flexibility, by adding console command which can be manually run from the projects terminal via the command: `php artisan news:delete-older-records`.
+Incase the CRON JOB fails in a live environment or if the server is down for unknown reason, this system gives room for flexibility, by adding console command which can be manually run from the projects terminal via the command: `php artisan news:delete-older-records`.
 Running this command will fetch all the news that are older than 14days (default) and delete them.
-To delete news older than more days like 30days, you may need to specify a second argument to the command.
+To delete news older than more days like 30days, you may need to specify an argument to the command.
 For example, `php artisan news:delete-older-records 30`, this will delete news older than 30days.

 ### Solution Notes.